mbridak/not1mm/README.md

 ## Changes of note

-- [23-5-1] Added 10 10 Spring CW.
+- [23-5-1] Added 10 10 CW and Phone contests.
 Added a `Cluster` TAB for the AR Cluster server/port in the configuration settings.

 <details>